 DermNet NZ aims:

-- Minimise internal and external link errors and other miscoding
+- To minimise internal and external link errors and other miscoding

-- Plain English to accommodate a variety of health literacy levels
+- To write in plain English to accommodate a variety of health literacy levels

-- Search facility accesses entire site (Google Custom Search)
+- For its search facility to access the entire site (Google Custom Search)

 - To comply with the recommendations of: